-Jonathan is the winner of The Paris Review’s 2020 Plimpton Prize for Fiction and is the recipient of a 2020 National Endowment for the Arts (Prose) Literature Fellowship, among other awards and honors.
-His story “Under the Ackee Tree” was among the trio that won The Paris Review the 2020 National Magazine Award for Fiction from the American Society of Magazine Editors, and is subsequently slated for inclusion in The Best American Magazine Writing 2020.
+Jonathan is the winner of The Paris Review’s 2020 Plimpton Prize for Fiction and is the recipient of a 2020 National Endowment for the Arts (Prose) Literature Fellowship.
+His story “Under the Ackee Tree” was among the trio that won the Paris Review the 2020 ASME Award for Fiction from the American Society of Magazine Editors, and was subsequently included in The Best American Magazine Writing 2020 (January, 2021).

 Jonathan has received awards, fellowships, and honors from Aspen Words, the Helene Wurlitzer Foundation of New Mexico, Prairie Schooner, Bread Loaf Writers’ Conference, Kimbilio Fiction and elsewhere.
 His story, “In Flux,” was selected by author Tiphanie Yanique to win Passages North’s Waasnode Fiction Prize and was subsequently cited as a Distinguished Story in The Best American Short Stories 2018.
-About Jonathan’s novel in stories, author Jennine Capó Crucet wrote, “There’s an urgency to each piece that says ‘Hello, I am a true force.’”
+About Jonathan’s linked story collection, author Jennine Capó Crucet wrote, “There’s an urgency to each piece that says ‘Hello, I am a true force.’”

 Jonathan is a graduate of the University of Minnesota’s Creative Writing MFA Program (Fiction), where he was a DOVE fellow and a fellow in the Community of Scholars program.
 He has taught classes in poetry, creative nonfiction, and fiction at the University of Minnesota and at GrubStreet in Boston, where he is an instructor and writing consultant.
 He currently attends the University of Southern California’s Ph.D. in Creative Writing and Literature Program as a Provost Fellow.